jrab89/number_theory_talk/slides.md

 ```

 ???
-These kinds of numbers, whose divisors other than themselves add up to themselves, are called perfect numbers.
+These kinds of numbers, whose divisors other than themselves, that add up to themselves, are called perfect numbers.
 Lets take a look at how we're describing these in Ruby.
 Here we've defined perfect numbers as integers greater than 0, whose other divisors add up to themselves.
 And there we have it, 8128 is interesting because its the 4th perfect number.
 We've already seen the smallest perfect number, 6 since it has 3 other divisors: 1, 2, and 3, which add up to 6.
-28 is the second perfect number with divisors: 1, 2, 4, 7, 14, which add up to 28.
+28 is the second perfect number.
+Its divisors are 1, 2, 4, 7, 14, which add up to 28.

 ---